-The forward-looking information in the MD&A includes, but is not limited to, the Corporation's plans to borrow to repay the Amended and Restated City Note, the impact of current economic conditions and financial market volatility on the Corporation's results of operations, performance, business prospects and opportunities, and the estimated fair value of the Corporation's ABCP notes and the effect of changes in interest rates on future revenue requirements.
-The forecasts and projections that make up the forward-looking information are based on assumptions that include, but are not limited to, the future course of the economy and financial markets, the receipt of applicable regulatory approvals and requested rate orders, the receipt of favourable judgments, the level of interest rates, the Corporation's ability to borrow, and the fair market value of the replacement notes that replace the ABCP Notes.
+The forward-looking information in the MD&A includes, but is not limited to, the Corporation's plans to repay the Amended and Restated City Note, the impact of current economic conditions and financial market volatility on the Corporation's results of operations, performance of the Corporation, business prospects and opportunities, the potential transfer of street lighting activities from TH Energy, the outcome of outstanding proceedings before the OEB, the estimated fair value of the Corporation's replacement ABCP notes and the effect of changes in interest rates on future revenue requirements.
+The forecasts and projections that make up the forward-looking information are based on assumptions that include, but are not limited to, the future course of the economy and financial markets, the receipt of applicable regulatory approvals and requested rate orders, the receipt of favourable judgments, and the level of interest rates.